tanalytical/tanalytical.github.io/_posts/2023-08-24-Tetracyclines.md

 Summaries of the studies are shown in Table 1.
 Statistically significant reductions were seen for all outcomes except for DLQI in
 Ravn Jørgensen et al. when assessing doxycycline (p=0.273) and IHS4 in Caposiena Caro et al. (p=0.11).

+Discussion: These findings highlight the importance of tetracyclines as a first-line treatment and the effectiveness of tetracyclines as a class in treating HS.
+The development of of newer, third-generation tetracyclines such as omadacycline, tigecycline, and sarecycline warrant new studies to examine the efficacies of these drugs in managing HS.

 ![](https://raw.githubusercontent.com/tanalytical/tanalytical.github.io/main/myimages/forestplot.png)

+This project was a collaborative effort with researchers at NYMC.
+Thank you Zahidul Islam for allowing me to assist you with this project.